code4cake/meetup/intro-to-framer/README.md

-# Intro to Framer X deck 📚
+# Intro to Framer X 📚

-Presentation using the fantastic [mdx-deck](https://github.com/jxnblk/mdx-deck)

-Building presentations with `React` & `markdown`
+## 🚧 THE SLIDES ON THIS REPO ARE UNDER MAINTENANCE 🤕 🚧

+Please come back later

+Presentation and prototypes for the [intro to framer x](https://www.meetup.com/Brussels-FramerX/events/259701919/) meetup event

 Made with ❤️ by D/S &copy; 2019